A respectful partnership encouraging student development to reach their full potential.

 - The Norwich Diocesan Board of Education and Superintendent of Catholic Schools provide operational guidance, including curriculum, mission of the Catholic Church, leadership & professional development.

 Recognition of parents as the first educators and home as an integral part of the school community.

-- Through an active Home and School Association (HSA), guided by an HSA Committee, parents provide fundraising support for the operating expenses of the school, school activities and enrichment.
+- Through an active Home and School Association (HSA), guided by a Parent Teacher Organization (PTO), parents provide fundraising support for the operating expenses of the school, school activities and enrichment.
 The Committee helps in communicating with the parents and coordinating parent and student activities.